-- Use real-time validation.
+- Apply real-time validation.
 Let users know that they’ve made an error while they’re filling out the form, not after it’s been submitted.

 - Use field masks to make sure that information is submitted in the right place and in the proper format.
-For example, the phone number field can only contain numbers 0-9 or a name field must be only alphabetical characters.
-Field masks help the user fill out forms correctly.
-The form is usually not submitted until the inputs match the mask definitions.
+For example, the phone number field can be set up so that it can only contain numbers 0 to 9 or a name field can only be completed by using alphabetical characters.
+Field masks help the user fill out forms correctly the first time.
+The form is not submitted until the inputs match the mask definitions.

 - Conditional field behavior is your friend.
 Show or change fields by using properties such as hidden, write-protected and required.
 Chose forms creation software with field behavior that is easy to define and configure.

 - Use radio buttons, checkboxes, dropdowns, calendar inputs, and file uploads to enable precise and secure information capture.
 Text box fields give users the option to provide details.